MicrosoftDocs/cpp-docs/docs/mfc/reference/cscrollbar-class.md

  Returns **TRUE** on success, **FALSE** on failure.

 ### Remarks
- This member function emulates the functionality of the [SBM_SCROLLBARINFO](http://msdn.microsoft.com/library/windows/desktop/bb787545) message, as described in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ This member function emulates the functionality of the [SBM_SCROLLBARINFO](http://msdn.microsoft.com/library/windows/desktop/bb787545) message, as described in the Windows SDK.

 ##  <a name="getscrollinfo"></a>  CScrollBar::GetScrollInfo
  Retrieves the information that the `SCROLLINFO` structure maintains about a scroll bar.